timmeinhardt/trackformer/docs/TRAIN.md

 # Train TrackFormer

 We provide the code as well as intermediate models of our entire training pipeline for multiple datasets.
 Monitoring of the training/evaluation progress is possible via command line as well as [Visdom](https://github.com/fossasia/visdom.git).
-For the latter, a Visdom server must be running at `vis_port=8090` and `vis_server=http://localhost` (see `cfgs/train.yaml`).
-To deactivate Visdom logging run a training with the `no_vis=True` flag.
+For the latter, a Visdom server must be running at `vis_port` and `vis_server` (see `cfgs/train.yaml`).
+We set `vis_server=''` by default to deactivate Visdom logging.
+To deactivate Visdom logging with set parameters, you can run a training with the `no_vis=True` flag.

 <div align="center">
     <img src="../docs/visdom.gif" alt="Snakeboard demo" width="600"/>
 </div>

 The settings for each dataset are specified in the respective configuration files, e.g., `cfgs/train_crowdhuman.yaml`.
+The following train commands produced the pretrained model files mentioned in [docs/INSTALL.md](INSTALL.md).

 ## CrowdHuman pre-training

 ```
 python src/train.py with \
+    crowdhuman \
     deformable \
+    multi_frame \
     tracking \
-    crowdhuman \
-    full_res \
-    output_dir=models/crowdhuman_train_val_deformable_v2 \
+    output_dir=models/crowdhuman_deformable_multi_frame \
 ```

 ## MOT17